 - In markets defined by Taco John’s as underpenetrated, the maximum grand opening expenditure could go as high as $20,000.
 An underpenetrated market is one where there is limited awareness of the Taco John’s concept and minimal Taco John’s advertising penetration.

 11. Pre-Opening Training (Travel and Living Expenses): $32,000 to $45,000

 - This amount includes airfare, hotel, food, and transportation expenses for three people for four weeks of training in either a Nationally Certified Training Restaurant or a company-owned Restaurant, whichever the franchisor designates.

 - This estimate includes the costs of permits and fees required by local governmental rules and regulations that will be associated with your project development, site preparation, and building construction.

-- It also reflects the costs for professional services you may require with architects, engineers, attorneys, and/or accountants.
+- It also reflects the costs for professional services you may incur for architects, engineers, attorneys, and/or accountants.

 13. Additional Funds: $25,000 to $35,000

 - This estimate reflects the funds you should have available to cover operating costs during the initial period as a cash reserve for incidental costs not covered by cash flow during the start-up period and that are not included in any of the above categories.

 - This item does not include the cost of any financing, interest, or the amount of debt service obligation that you may undertake.